Connect with nature through art and science discovery

 This fall and winter Strawtown will be putting a pause on programming so that we can work on a long-awaited book and curriculum project.
 This will enable more artists, educators, youth leaders and parents to become trained and inspired to lead the enriching arts-based nature experiences for many more youth and communities into the future.

 We are grateful for all the families and participants who have come this far with us and helped us create these experiences that will be captured in this book.
-We will be excited to share this with you!
+We look forward to sharing this with you!
 Please stay tuned for the return of programs and trainings in 2022.

 All Our Very Best,

 Children Need Creative Hands-On Learning Now More Than Ever!